Follow / Friend Us

 2. Download and install OMPM from the Download Center.
 The download process extracts the OMPM files to a folder of your choice.
 I will be using C:\OMPM for this walk-through.

-3. Install SQL 2008 R2 Express.
+3. Install SQL Server 2008 R2 SP2 - Express Edition.
 You can choose either the 32-bit or 64-bit edition.
 Remember which edition you install so that you can choose the same edition for the components you install in Steps 5 and 6.

 a.
 In the SQL Server Installation Center, click New installation or add features to an existing installation.